Home » Thanksgiving » Brown Sugar Pumpkin Pie

 • If you are using a frozen pie crust, you may need to partially bake it first.
 Check the back of the package for instructions.
 Most frozen crusts just require that you to sit it out on the counter for about 10 minutes before putting any filling into it.
 Put pie crust on a baking sheet.
 This will make it easier to lift it in & out of the oven.

-• If using a refrigerated pie crust, carefully unroll the pie crust and place into pie pan and crimp the edges.
+• If using 1 refrigerated pie crust, carefully unroll the pie crust and place into pie pan and crimp the edges.

 • Preheat oven to 425 degrees F.

-• Using an electric mixer, mix the melted butter, brown sugar, pumpkin puree together until combined.
+• Using an electric mixer, mix 2 Tablespoons salted butter, melted, 1 cup light brown sugar, firmly packed, 15 ounce can pumpkin puree together until combined.

-• Add in eggs, heavy cream, sour cream, spices, and vanilla.
+• Add in 3 large eggs, 1 cup heavy cream, ⅓ cup sour cream, 1 Tablespoon pumpkin pie spice and 2 teaspoons vanilla extract.

 • Mix until thoroughly combined.

 • Pour batter into the pie shell, taking care not to overfill.
-Also, to keep pie edges from getting too dark, wrap edge of crust in aluminum foil.
+Also, to keep pie edges from getting too dark, you can wrap edge of crust in aluminum foil.

 • Bake for 15 minutes at 425 degrees F, then reduce heat to 350 degrees F and bake for about 40-50 minutes.